 The unique characteristic of this compressor is that it is cooled by oil.
 Oil injected into the air stream absorbs the heat of compression while it is being generated.
 The heated oil then is taken to an air- or water-cooled heat exchanger for cooling.
 Because the cooling takes place right inside the compressor, the working parts are never subjected to extreme operating temperatures.
 The cooling oil never is cracked nor burnt.
 No matter what the load on the compressor is, there are no hot spots inside the air end.
 The resulting absence of wear produces trouble-free service and high efficiency.
 In other words, oil-cooled rotary-screw compressors can run at full load and full pressure —twenty-four hours a day, seven days a week.
 This compressor's useful life in operating hours and its maintenance cost per hour will be the same as under any other load condition.

-Non-lubricated rotary screw
+Non-lubricated rotary screw types

 In addition to the non-lubricated reciprocating compressors that have become so common over the years, there are several versions of non-lubricated positive-displacement lobe or screw rotary compressors.
 These units are referred to as clearance-type compressors because the internal parts do not contact each other, so they require no lubrication in the compression chamber.
 Cooling is accomplished through the cylinder walls via water jackets.